-COSMETICS AND COSMECEUTICALS (MPH204T)
+COSMETICS AND COSMECEUTICALS (MPH 204T)

-This course is designed to impart knowledge and skills necessary for the fundamental need for cosmetic and cosmeceutical products.
+This course is designed to impart knowledge and skills necessary forthefundamental need for cosmetic and cosmeceutical products.

-Objectives: Upon completion of the course, the students will be able to understand
+Upon completion of the course, the students shall be able to understand

-- The key ingredients used in cosmetics and cosmeceuticals. - The key building blocks for various formulations. - The current technologies in the market - The various key ingredients and basic science to develop cosmetics and cosmeceuticals - The scientific knowledge to develop cosmetics and cosmeceuticals with desired Safety, sensory, stability, and efficacy.
+- Key ingredients used in cosmetics and cosmeceuticals. - Key building blocks for various formulations. - Current technologies in the market - Various key ingredients and basic science to develop cosmetics and cosmeceuticals - Scientific knowledge to develop cosmetics and cosmeceuticals with desired Safety, stability, and efficacy.